 Eating for Health AND Weight

-Earlier this week, the New York Times published an opinion piece by Dr. Dean Ornish entitled “Eating for Health, Not Weight.”
+The New York Times once published an opinion piece by Dr. Dean Ornish entitled “Eating for Health, Not Weight.”

 News like this sends a dangerous message to the American public, making low-carbohydrate diets seem very attractive: “as long as you lose weight, it doesn’t matter what you eat.
 Dr. Ornish adds, “never underestimate the power of telling people what they want to hear — like cheeseburgers and bacon are good for you.”